Instructors: How to Use Early Alert

 How to View Early Alert

-- To "view" your Early Alert submissions, select the VIEW button at the bottom of the page.
+To "view" your Early Alert submissions, select the VIEW button at the bottom of the page.
 It is not necessary to pre-select your course and list of student.
 A pop-up window directs you to choose the appropriate semester.
-A list of students with alerts will shoe, allowing your to select a particular student and view or modify that particular alert.
-You can see if the student has accessed counseling services as it will show that the student has satisfied that responsibility.
+A list of students with alerts will show, allowing you to select a particular student and view or modify that particular alert.
+You can see if the student has accessed Counseling Services.